MABradley/RitoPlz/README.md

 game statistics, and view personal performance with a variety of filters.

 #################
     STATUS
 #################

 05/28/2016
-Basic classes and methods created
+* Basic classes and methods created for data collection

+05/25/2016
+* Proof of concept methods

 #################
     DEPENDENCIES